saitejathota00/gke-jenkins-bluegreen/README.md

      - `roles/artifactregistry.admin`
      - `roles/iam.serviceAccountUser`
    - Credentials are handled as a **GitHub Actions secret** (`GCP_TF_KEY`).
+   NOTE : terrfform state flie is in GCS bucket

 2. **Jenkins Deployer (`jenkins-deployer`)**
    - Used by **Jenkins pipeline** for image builds and GKE deployments.